 years of experience or had QSEN in nursing school scored lower in some of the KSAs than those

 with more experience or those who did not have QSEN or were not sure.
 There are no

 significant differences regarding level of nursing education and NQSSI results.

 © Dana Lusk

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Lusk, Dana, "Comparing the Knowledge, Skills and Attitudes of Newly Hired Nursing Staff Before and After Implementation of a Quality and Safety Competency-Based Nursing Orientation Program" (2016).
-All Regis University Theses.
+Student Publications.
 840.